szx0112/Co-optimalCoveragePathPlanner/README.md

 This repository is still under development.
 The following fucntions are not included in the current update.
 1. OBBTree
 2. RRT*
-3. Quality evaluation
+3. Quality evaluation/visualization
 4. etc.

 # Credits
-This algorithm was developed by Zhexiong Shang under the supervison and support from Prof. Zhigang Shen and Prof. Justin Bradley from the University of Nebraska-Lincoln
+This algorithm was developed by Zhexiong Shang under the supervison and support of Prof. Zhigang Shen and Prof. Justin Bradley from the University of Nebraska-Lincoln